Panosteitis in Dogs is a very painful condition,

 A Periosteil reaction…

-Is a real possibility here, and this basically means that the Periosteum attempts to grow new bone as a result of what it perceives to be a trauma – that is, the new bone that has formed so quickly.
+This is a real possibility here, which means that the Periosteum attempts to grow new bone due to what it perceives to be a trauma – the new bone that has formed so quickly.
 In an attempt to rectify this, it may grow a protrusion.
 An X-ray will show if this is the case.

-One of many self-limiting bone diseases that occur in large breed dogs.
-It is ultimately triggered by rapid growth and is likely to go away as time passes.
+Panosteitis is one of many self-limiting bone diseases in large-breed dogs.
+It is ultimately triggered by rapid growth and will likely go away as time passes.
 Your veterinarian may prescribe anti-inflammatory medications until it passes.
 Pain treatment is also effective in the meantime.
-Clinical signs of this condition include limping or lameness in one or all of the legs, lethargy and an intense dislike of anyone touching their poor sore legs.
+Clinical signs of this condition include limping or lameness in one or all legs, lethargy, and an intense dislike of anyone touching their poor sore legs.

 This condition is partially…

-Inherited and partially caused by the rapid bone growth of the legs, if your dog is a long-legged breed then they already have a high chance of suffering from this condition as they grow.
-Vets recommend that the symptoms will have completely disappeared by five years old, although it is much more likely to only last for a few weeks at a time and be gone by the time your pup reaches maturity.
+Inherited and partially caused by the rapid bone growth of the legs, if your dog is a long-legged breed, they already have a high chance of suffering from this condition as they grow.
+Vets recommend that the symptoms disappear entirely by five years old, although it is much more likely to last only a few weeks and be gone by the time your pup reaches maturity.

 The list of breeds likely to suffer from this temporarily debilitating condition is long and not nearly exhaustive.
 However, those we do know about are as follows: